Uniqueness of normalized ground states for NLS models: Introduction

-\begin{remark} The normalized ground state is always stable in a weak sense.
-When it is unique, the weak stability is equivalent to the strong ( also called true) orbital stability (see the definition and more discussions in \cite[p.370]{Stuart}). \end{remark}
+Following the arguments in \cite{CL} (see \cite{Al} for an application to nonlocal nonlinear wave equations), one can verify that $\mathcal{M}_c$ is stable by the flow of \eqref{cauchypro} (see the definition and more details in \cite{CL}, also called weak stability in some articles).
+When the positive normalized ground state is unique, the weak stability is equivalent to the strong (also called true) orbital stability (see the definition and more discussions in \cite[p.370]{Stuart}). \end{remark}

-\begin{remark} For Method 2, the critical case can be included by using the same proofs when $E(u)$ is bounded from below on $S_c$. \end{remark}

-\begin{remark} $(i)$ We construct a counter-examples where the normalized ground state exists but is not unique in Appendix A.

-$(ii)$ If the normalized ground state is unique for $c > 0$, we give the explicit expression of $m(c)$ in terms of $u_c,$ the unique normalized ground state solution in Appendix D. If $m$ is differentiable at $c$, Theorem \ref{thm2.10} states that there is a unique normalized ground solution.
+\begin{remark} \begin{itemize} \item[$(i)$] We construct a counter-example where the normalized ground state exists but is not unique (after multiplying $-1$ if necessary) in Appendix A. \item[$(ii)$] If the normalized ground state is unique for $c > 0$, we give the explicit expression of $m(c)$ in terms of $u_c,$ the unique normalized ground state solution in Appendix D. If $m$ is differentiable at $c$, Theorem \ref{thm2.10} states that there is a unique normalized ground solution.
 Again Appendix D provides the expression of $m$.
-This expression was only known for very particular nonlinearities ($s=1,$ $h(|x|)=|x|^\alpha,$ $\alpha>0$, or pure power nonlinearity \cite{MM}, $0<s\leq1,$ $h(|x|)\equiv1,$ \cite{Luo-Zhang}). \end{remark}
+This expression was only known for very particular nonlinearities ($s=1,$ $h(|x|)=|x|^\alpha,$ $\alpha>0$, or pure power nonlinearity \cite{MM}, $0<s<1,$ $h(|x|)\equiv1,$ \cite{Luo-Zhang}). \end{itemize} \end{remark}